-Note e: Note: If you define the INTERFACE statement for OSX with the CHPID option in the IP profile, a TRLE is dynamically created and you do not need to perform the steps described below.
-Refer to the z/OS Communications Server: SNA Resource Definition Reference and z/OS Communications Server: IP Configuration Reference for details.
-Specify a TRL name of your choice.
-Observe the following rules to avoid naming conflicts: â a.
-The TRL name must not match the VTAMLST member name of the TRLE statement containing this transport resource list major node definition. k Each TRL defined for a single OSA-Express port must use the same PORTNAME across all images.
-C c.
-In a given image, each active TRL must have a unique TRL name defined in its TRLE statement.
-C d.
-In a given image, only one TRL can be activated for a single OSA port. f c e c These restrictions were not completely enforced on early levels of the OSA irmware.
+- 1. Specify a TRL name of your choice.
+Observe the following rules to avoid naming conflicts: - a.
+The TRL name must not match the VTAMLST member name of the TRLE statement containing this transport resource list major node definition. - b.
+Each TRL defined for a single OSA-Express port must use the same PORTNAME across all images. - c.
+In a given image, each active TRL must have a unique TRL name defined in its TRLE statement. - d.
+In a given image, only one TRL can be activated for a single OSA port.

+These restrictions were not completely enforced on early levels of the OSA firmware.
 Starting with the z990 processor, these restrictions are enforced and customers who have not coded all of the TRLE with the same OSA name will experience problems.
 Even though all stacks brought up appear to start correctly, the problems usually manifest themselves with only one stack actually working properly.

-2. 1 TRLE and LNCTL=MPC are required.
-The device numbers specified for READ, WRITE, and DATAPATH must be defined in the hardware configuration. Ι i a i r Enter a PORTNAME that is unique in your network environment.
-This port name s required on z/OS for QDIO, and it must match the device name specified for all z/OS TCP/IP stacks using this CHPID.
-Save the name because you will use t in the DEVICE and LINK (or INTERFACE) statement of the TCP/IP profile.
-For more information about port name restrictions, see "Port name relief" on page 19.
-5. I MPCLEVEL=QDIO is a required entry.
-I To exploit multiport support on OSA-Express3 and OSA-Express4 Gigabit Ethernet, PORTNUM is required.
+- 2. TRLE and LNCTL=MPC are required. - 3.
+The device numbers specified for READ, WRITE, and DATAPATH must be defined in the hardware configuration. - 4.
+Enter a PORTNAME that is unique in your network environment.
+This port name is required on z/OS for QDIO, and it must match the device name specified for all z/OS TCP/IP stacks using this CHPID.
+Write the name down because you will use it in the DEVICE and LINK statement of the TCP/IP profile.
+For more information about port name restrictions, see "Port name relief" on page 17. - MPCLEVEL=QDIO is a required entry. - 6.
+To exploit multiport support on OSA-Express3 Gigabit Ethernet, PORTNUM is required.

-- What to do next
+What to do next